Troop By Laws

 - For the Eagle rank, a Life Scout appears before the Troop Committee as part of the Eagle Project planning process, and when his project is completed, has a Scoutmaster conference and an Eagle Board of Review before a District Committee.
 [Top]

-- In order to fulfill Rank Advancement Requirements and derive the most benefits from the Scouting program, a Scout is expected to be active in the Troop, participating in both weekly meetings and camping trips, and to demonstrate Scout Spirit.
+- In order to fulfill Rank Advancement Requirements and derive the most benefits from the Scouting program, a Scout is expected to be active in the Troop, participating in both meetings and outings, and to demonstrate Scout Spirit.

 - Scouts are required to participate in Community Service projects performed throughout the year to advance in rank per BSA requirements.

-- Scouts will never be told that “they cannot advance”, because of poor attendance, only that their new rank will be delayed until ALL requirements are met, including “Participation”; and “Demonstrate Scout Spirit”[Top]
+- Scouts will never be told that “they cannot advance”, because of poor attendance, only that advancement requires ALL requirements to be met, including “Participation”; and “Demonstrate Scout Spirit”[Top]

 H. DISSEMINATION OF INFORMATION